planetarium/www.nine-chronicles.dev/en/general/chrono/how-to-use-chrono.md

 ### 2. Registering a Private Key {#register-private-key}

-[Previously](../create-network/create-a-private-key), we created a private key.
-Now, let's add this private key to `Chrono`.

 ::: danger :rotating_light:
 In this example, we expose the private key for demonstration purposes only.
 Never expose your private key if it's used for any other purpose.
 :::